 Together!
 The New Architecture of the Collective

 Since the 1980s, the Vitra company has erected buildings in collaboration with world-renowned architects.
-This unique architectural ensemble includes structures by Tadao Ando, Richard Buckminster Fuller, Frank Gehry, Nicholas Grimshaw, Zaha Hadid, Herzog & de Meuron, SANAA, Álvaro Siza and others.
+This unique architectural ensemble includes structures by Tadao Ando, Frank Gehry, Nicholas Grimshaw, Zaha Hadid, Herzog & de Meuron, SANAA, Álvaro Siza and others.
 In reference to the Vitra Campus, the architectural critic Philip Johnson wrote: »Since the Weissenhofsiedlung in Stuttgart in 1927, there has not been a gathering in a single place of a group of buildings designed by the most distinguished architects in the Western world.« The individual buildings contrast with one other, yet at the same time they blend in with their surroundings.
 They reflect a corporate philosophy that does not strive for a uniform image, but presents a variety of positions within the context of an open project.
 The VitraHaus – Vitra’s flagship store – provides a venue for the presentation of the entire Vitra Home Collection, ranging from the great classics to the newest pieces by current designers.
 The displayed furnishings and objects can be tested, ordered and purchased on site.
+Please note that visitors can experience many of the buildings exclusively as part of the Architecture Tour.
 The Vitra Campus comprises a public and a private area.
 In the public space, you will find the Vitra Design Museum, the VitraHaus and the Vitra Silde Tower on the Álvaro-Siza-Promenade.
 The private area, where the production facilities are located, can only be accessed as part of an architectural tour.

 The Vitra Design Museum building was designed by the American architect Frank Gehry as his first project in Europe.
 While Gehry’s earlier buildings were still associated with the image-oriented language of Postmodernism, the architect limited himself with Vitra Design Museum to a white plaster facade, zinc roof and a cubic volume comprised of simple geometric forms.
 Out of these almost classical-seeming elements, he created a dynamic sculpture in which the individual structures appear to break up into fragments and begin to move.
 The aesthetic of the Vitra Design Museum was instrumental in the emergence of the stylistic concept of “Deconstructivism” and marked a new phase in Gehry’s oeuvre that he continued to develop in major projects over the following years (such as the Guggenheim Museum Bilbao, 1996).In the interior, the Vitra Design Museum has four large exhibition galleries with uniform white walls and approximately 700 square metres of exhibition space.
 The main source of light is a central window in the roof whose cruciform shape is visible from the outside as the focal point of the building’s composition.
 Also prominent on the exterior are the diagonal structures housing the stairways.
 The expressive exterior forms of the building are thus very much determined by their function and reflect the requirements of a complex museum building.
 With the Vitra Design Museum, Gehry succeeded in combining two fundamentally different types of museum architecture.
 On one hand, the building is a surprising reinterpretation of the “white cube”, offering an unadorned context for the presentation of exhibits.
 From the outside, however, it is conceived as a pictographic architectural sculpture that helped the Vitra Design Museum gain international renown.